Learn

 Our Story

 Hi, its Mr.M.
-I am a career teacher mentor and school leader.
-I got my start as an elementary school teacher in Downtown Los Angeles, in 2004.
-Here, I learned that the key to academic success was breaking things down to the skill level and empowering students and families to take on this journey together with the school.
-Over the years in the classroom, I developed these methods using the principals of UDL (Universal Design for Learning) I eventually began to mentor other teachers as a principal both in a Charter network and in a school district.
+I am a career educator, teacher mentor, and school leader.
+I began my journey in 2004 as an elementary school teacher in Downtown Los Angeles, where I quickly learned that academic success starts with breaking learning down to skill level and empowering students and families to partner with the school.

 Like so many parents we found ourselves trying to teach our kids at home with mild success and the focus spent on just keeping the kids quiet so we could work from home.
 It didn't take long to realize that without any experience, training or patience for teaching the only ones really suffering from distance learning were the kids.